Mathematics, B.S.

 Foreign Language (0-3 hours)

-• only if needed to meet 122-level proficiency
+Only if needed to meet 122-level proficiency0-3

-Analytical Reasoning (6-7 hours)
+Analytical Reasoning (6-7 hours) 1

-CSCE 145Algorithmic Design I (*)4
+CSCE 145Algorithmic Design I4

 or CSCE 106 Scientific Applications Programming

-Mathematical Statistics (*)
+or STAT 512 Mathematical Statistics

-Statistical Methods I (*)
+or STAT 515 Statistical Methods I

 History (3 hours)

-• Social Science (3 hours)
+Social Science (3 hours)

-• Fine Arts/Humanities (3 Hours)
+Fine Arts/Humanities (3 hours)

-3. Program Requirements (31-47 hours)
+3. Program Requirements (34-50 hours)

-Supporting Courses (6 hours)
+Supporting Courses (9 hours) 1

-MATH 241Vector Calculus (*)3
+MATH 241Vector Calculus3

-MATH 300Transition to Advanced Mathematics (*)3
+MATH 300Transition to Advanced Mathematics3

 Cognate or Minor (12-18 hours)

 Students must complete a cognate (12 hours) or a minor as part of this program.
-In lieu of a cognate or minor, an additional major may be added to a student’s program of study.
-Additional majors must include all major courses as well as any prescribed courses noted (*) in the bulletin.
-Prescribed courses noted in the bulletin may be shared with Carolina Core, College requirements, and Program requirements in the primary program.
+In lieu of a cognate or minor, an additional major may be added to a student’s program of study.12-18

-Courses offered by departments and programs that are acceptable for cognate credit are outlined in the section titled Courses Acceptable for Cognate Credit in Degree Programs in the College of Arts and Sciences.
+The cognate must consist of twelve (12) hours of courses at the advanced level, outside of but related to the major.
+The cognate may be taken in one or more departments or programs.
+Courses offered by departments and programs that are acceptable for cognate credit are outlined in the section titled Courses Acceptable for Cognate Credit .
 Some major programs have specific cognate requirements.
 It should be emphasized that the cognate is not a second set of elective courses to be chosen at random by the student.
 Students are urged to consult their major advisors for specific requirements in their major.
+Unless otherwise noted, for Bachelor of Science degrees, cognate courses passed with a grade of D or higher are acceptable.

 Electives (7-29 hours)

 120 (or 128) degree applicable credits are required to complete any degree at USC.
 After the cognate, minor or second major is complete, any additional credits needed to reach 120 (or 128) total credits can be fulfilled by electives.
 No courses of a remedial, developmental, skill-acquiring, or vocational nature may apply as credit toward degrees in the College of Arts and Sciences.
 The College of Arts and Sciences allows the use of the Pass-Fail option on elective courses.
-Further clarification on inapplicable courses can be obtained from the College of Arts and Sciences.
+Further clarification on inapplicable courses can be obtained from the College of Arts and Sciences.7-29

-4. Major Requirements (24 hours)
+4. Major Requirements (21 hours) 1

-Major Courses (9 hours)
+Major Courses (6 hours)

 MATH 546Algebraic Structures I3